johnsteele/atsd/rule-engine/README.md

 The Rule Engine enables automation of repetitive tasks based on the analysis of incoming data.
 Such tasks may include invoking a script to resolve a problem,
 [sending an
 email](email-action.md),
-or raising a ticket in the centralized incident management system.
+or raising a ticket in a service desk.

 The rule engine evaluates a set of `IF-THEN` expressions on incoming data: